echogarden-project/echogarden/docs/Engines.md

 ## Speech-to-transcript-and-translation alignment

-This is a two-stage approach for translation alignment, that can accept any of 100 source and target languages:
+This is a two-stage approach for translation alignment, that can accept about 100 source and target languages:

 1. First, the spoken audio is aligned with the native language transcript
-2. Then, the resulting timeline is aligned with the translation using semantic text-to-text alignment
+2. Then, the resulting timeline is aligned with the translated text using semantic text-to-text alignment

-This approach is potentially faster than the single-stage one, because the first stage can use any alignment approach, including the default synthesis-based DTW, which is much faster than running a speech recognition engine like Whisper.
+This approach is potentially faster than the single-stage one, because the first stage can use any alignment approach, including the default synthesis-based `dtw` engine, which is much faster than running a full speech recognition engine like Whisper.

-The second stage uses a multilingual text embedding model to produce a vector representation of both the transcript and the translation text, and then uses DTW to align the tokens to each other.
+The second stage uses a multilingual text embedding model (currently defaults to [multilingual E5](https://huggingface.co/intfloat/multilingual-e5-base)) to produce a vector representation of both the transcript and the translated text tokens.
+Then, it applies DTW over the two vector sequences to align the tokens of the two languages.
 Since this stage works on tokens only (the audio is not involved), it is generally fast.

-In terms of accuracy, the two-stage approach can be more accurate than the alignment derived from the Whisper model in the one-stage approach, especially when compared to using the smaller Whisper models, and for source languages that Whisper generally isn't very good at, like Chinese, Japanese, and less common languages.
+In terms of accuracy, the two-stage approach can be more accurate than the alignment derived from the Whisper model in the one-stage approach, especially when compared to using the smaller Whisper models like `tiny` or `base`, and for source languages that Whisper generally isn't very good at, like Chinese, Japanese, and less common languages.

+For a non-English target language, this approach is currently the only one that can be used.

 ## Timeline-to-translation alignment

+Aligns a timeline with a translation of its text.
+Does not involve the spoken audio itself.

-This is used for the second stage of the two-stage approach.
-It can be use independently as well.
-For instance, it can be used to reuse the same timeline to align with multiple translations in different languages.
+This is used for the second stage of the two-stage approach described above.
+It can also be used independently.
+It allows to reuse the same timeline to align with multiple translations, in different languages, without needing to redo the native-language alignment each time.

+Another use case it to take a timeline produced as part of synthesized or recognized speech and then align it with one or more translations of its text.

 * [`E5`](https://huggingface.co/intfloat/multilingual-e5-base) (`e5`): E5 is a multilingual text embedding model by Microsoft, supporting 100 languages.
 This model encodes sequences of text tokens to vectors, in such a way that words with similar meanings in different languages are mapped to similar vectors.
 This cross-language semantic vector encoding is then used for aligning the tokens between the timeline and the translation.
 Then, the translated words are mapped to the timestamps of the corresponding words in the timeline.

 ## Language detection